Selfhood and

 situational test-anxiety reactions, both emotionality and worry, while locus of

 control scores are not.
-On the other hand, locus of control scores are a
+On the other hand, locus of control

-(Morris and Carden, 1981, pp804-805).
+are not" (Morris and Carden, 1981, pp804-805).

 To help formalise research in this area, Trice